nglaeser/crypto-glossary/docs/Areas-of-Cryptography/zk.md

 :

 **DV-NIZK**
 : Designated Verifier NIZK; can only be verified by a particular party.
+This is also referred to as the *private-coin* setting, since the coins (randomness) needed to verify the NIZK are known only to the designated verifier and are thus private.
-A _MAC_ can be thought of as a DV-NIZK for a key (witness) corresponding to a message-signature pair (statement), where the verifier is the party holding the MAC key.
+A [_MAC_](../Cryptographic-Primitives/other.md) can be thought of as a DV-NIZK for a key (witness) corresponding to a message-signature pair (statement), where the verifier is the party holding the MAC key.
 This is zero-knowledge since no other party learns the witness from the MAC.

 **Signature of Knowledge**
 : A generalization of digital signatures.
 Instead of only proving that the signer has knowledge of a secret key corresponding to a public key, signatures of knowledge can be used to prove the signer knows a witness to some statement $x$.
 Thus the signature is done with respect to some NP statement.